kpandia/aud/README.md

-# Acustic Unit Discovey Using HMMs
+# Transient and steady-state acoustic unit discovery

 ## Steps for AUD: